John D. Rockefeller Jr. Memorial Parkway: History

 Created in 1972 through the authorization of the United States Congress, and consisting of 24,000 acre, it also borders National Forest lands and is an integral part of the Greater Yellowstone Ecosystem.
 Caribou-Targhee National Forest borders the parkway on the west and Bridger-Teton National Forest while the Teton Wilderness forms the eastern border.

-This stretch of land was originally part of Teton National Forest and was transferred to the National Park Service from the United States Forest Service to assure an unbroken connection between Grand Teton and Yellowstone National Parks.
+This stretch of land was originally part of Teton National Forest and was transferred to the National Park Service from the US Forest Service to assure an unbroken connection between Grand Teton and Yellowstone National Parks.
 The parkway road itself extends from the northern end of Grand Teton National Park, through the parkway lands, and then on to West Thumb Geyser Basin in Yellowstone National Park, a distance of 27 miles (43 km).

 Geology

 The parkway is a transitional zone in terms of geology with ancient lava beds being found in the north and the granitic rocks of the Teton Range in the south.
 The Snake River flows through the parkway as it heads south to Jackson Lake and is considered a prominent trout fly fishing area.
 In Grand Teton and Yellowstone, grizzly bears, black bears, moose, elk, bighorn sheep and mule deer can be found there.

 The Yellowstone fires of 1988 affected the northern sections of the parkway consuming 4,000 acre.
 As of 2005, the forest had begun to be rejuvenated and wildlife habitat had actually increased due to better mix of meadow and forest lands.